jrte/ribose/README.md

 Ginr is the star of the ribose circus.
 It was developed by J Howard Johnson at the University of Waterloo in the early 1980s on a 16-bit VAX computer.
 One of its first applications was to [transduce the typesetting code for the entire Oxford English Dictionary](https://cs.uwaterloo.ca/research/tr/1986/CS-86-20.pdf) from an archaic layout to SGML.
 I first used it at Bell Northern Research to implement a ribose-like framework to serve in a distributed database mediation system involving diverse remote services and data formats.
 The involved services were all driven by a controller transducing conversational scripts from a control channel.
 The controller drove a serial data link, transmitting queries and commands to remote services on the output channel and switching context-specific response transducers onto the input channel.
 Response transducers reduced query responses to SQL statements for the mediator and reduced command responses to guidance to be injected into the control channel to condition the course of the ongoing conversation.

 Ginr subsequently disappeared from the public domain and has only recently been republished with an open source license on GitHub.
 It has been upgraded with substantial improvements, including 32-bit state and symbol enumerators and native support for transcoding Unicode symbols to UTF-8 bytes.
 It provides a full complement of algebraic operators that can be applied to reliably produce very complex (and very large) automata.
-Large and complex patterns can be decomposed into smaller and simpler patterns, compiled to FSTs, and reconstituted on ribose runtime stacks, just as complex procedural algorithms in Java are decomposed into simpler methods that Java threads orchestrate on call stacks in the JVM to effect the algorithm.
+Large and complex patterns can be decomposed into smaller and simpler patterns, compiled to FSTs, and reconstituted on ribose runtime stacks, just as complex procedural algorithms in Java are decomposed into simpler methods that Java threads orchestrate on call stacks in the JVM runtime.

+Ribose is presented only to demonstrate the general idea of pattern oriented design and development.
+It successfully runs a limited suite of test cases and it can be used to build domain-specific ribose models, but it is not regularly maintained and not suitable for general use.
+Others are encouraged to clone and improve it or implement more robust expressions of the general idea.
 ## Basic Concepts
 Ginr operates in a symbolic domain involving a finite set of symbols and algebraic semiring operators that recombine symbols to express syntactic patterns.
 Support for Unicode symbols is built in, and Unicode in ginr source patterns is rendered as UTF-8 byte sequences in compiled automata.
 Ribose transduction patterns introduce additional atomic symbols as tokens representing transducers, effectors, byte-encoded effector parameters, out-of-band (>255) input signals, or named values.